 Will VDM be open for general admission during Camps?

-Yes, VDM will be open for general admission visits at 65% capacity during Day-Off Camps, but the Creation Station camp room will be open to camp participants only.
+Yes, VDM will be open for general admission visits during Day-Off Camps, but the Creation Station camp room will only be open to campers.

 Who else will be in the camp room during Camps?

-At least one VDM staff member will be present during every Day-Off Camp.
-All staff members and any volunteers who will be in the camp room have been fully vaccinated against COVID-19 and will be wearing masks.
+At least one VDM staff member and between one and two volunteers will be present during every Day-Off Camp.
+All staff members and any volunteers who will be in the building have been fully vaccinated against COVID-19 and will be wearing masks.

 How often is the Museum cleaned?